life0fun/growingtree/growingtree-server/README.md

     (watch)
     (start)

-Port and resource path is defined in `service.clj`.
+Port and resource path is defined in `service.clj` where bootstrap host/type/port.

     http://localhost:9090/dev.html